-In our opinion, Calavo Growers, Inc. maintained, in all material respects, effective internal control over financial reporting as of October 31, 2007, based on the COSO criteria.
+In our opinion, Calavo Growers, Inc. maintained, in all material respects, effective internal control over financial reporting as of October 31, 2008, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), consolidated balance sheets of Calavo Growers, Inc. as of October 31, 2007 and 2006 and the related consolidated statements of income, comprehensive income (loss), shareholders' equity, and cash flows for years then ended of Calavo Growers Inc., and our report dated January 11, 2008 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), consolidated balance sheets of Calavo Growers, Inc. as of October 31, 2008 and 2007 and the related consolidated statements of income, comprehensive income (loss), shareholders' equity, and cash flows for each of the three years in the period ended October 31, 2008 of Calavo Growers Inc., and our report dated January 13, 2009 expressed an unqualified opinion thereon.